-Unless specified otherwise, Program Meetings are held at the 1912 Center, Fiske Room, 3rd and Adams, in Moscow.
+Unless specified otherwise, Program Meetings are held at the 1912 Center, ARTS WORKSHOP (*note new room), 3rd and Adams, in Moscow.
 Everyone is welcome.
-Meetings begin at 7:00pm. *NOTE TIME CHANGE
+Meetings begin at 7:00pm.

-Board meetings are held on the first Tuesday of each month at the 1912 Center, Fiske Room, 3rd and Adams, in Moscow.
+Board meetings are held on the first Tuesday of each month at the 1912 Center, Friendship Hall, 3rd and Adams, in Moscow.
 Meetings begin at 7:00 PM.
 For additional information, ask at a program meeting, refer to your newsletter, or contact any of the chapter officers.

 |April 19th program: